GitMaster9/iexec-workerpool/scheduler-core/README.md

 docker network create iexec_network
 ```

+13. Update the .env file to match your workerpool address and other parameters

-13. Start the Docker containers.
+14. Start the Docker containers.
 ```bash
 docker compose up -d
 ```